troyhill/fireHydro/docs/README.md

 ```
 library(fireHydro)

-### the EDEN web scraper defaults to downloading the most recent EDEN water depth data
+### By default, the most recent EDEN water surface data are used
 edenDat <- getEDEN()

 ### getEDEN() output can then be used directly in getFireHydro()